Azure/Azure-Sentinel/Playbooks/CiscoUmbrella/Playbooks/CiscoUmbrella-BlockDomain/readme.md

 #### a.
 Authorize connections

-Once deployment is complete, you will need to authorize each connection.
+Once deployment is complete, authorize each connection.

 1. Click the Azure Sentinel connection resource
 2. Click edit API connection
 3. Click Authorize
 4. Sign in
 5. Click Save
-6. Repeat steps for Cisco Umbrella Enforcement connector API Connection (For authorizing, the key and the secret need to be provided.)
+6. Repeat steps for Cisco Umbrella Enforcement connector API Connection.
+Provide your key and the secret for authorizing.

 #### b.
 Configurations in Sentinel

-1. In Azure sentinel analytical rules should be configured to trigger an incident with malicious URL.
+1. In Azure sentinel, analytical rules should be configured to trigger an incident with a malicious URL.
 In the *Entity maping* section of the analytics rule creation workflow, malicious URL should be mapped to **Url** identitfier of the **URL** entity type.
 Check the [documentation](https://docs.microsoft.com/en-us/azure/sentinel/map-data-fields-to-entities) to learn more about mapping entities.
 2. Configure the automation rules to trigger the playbook.